Ciwedey/Appium-for-mobile-automation/README.md

-# Mobile Automation in real device using Appium
+# Mobile automation in real device using Appium

 ## TOOLS :
 1. Ruby (I used v.2.5.1)